Nancy Pelosi Delaying Impeachment Is ‘Stroke Of Genius,’ Journalist Says, After Donald Trump Christmas Rant

 As a Politico report on Thursday noted, however, the Democratic House majority is not “slight.”
 With a 36-seat margin, Democrats now hold the fifth-largest majority for either party since 1999.
 Under the Constitution, the House — which possesses the “sole power” of impeachment — needs only a simple majority to pass articles of impeachment.

-When a Republican-controlled House impeached President Bill Clinton in 1998, the GOP held only a 19-seat majority, slightly more than half of the current Democratic advantage.
+When a Republican-controlled House impeached President Bill Clinton in 1998, the GOP held only a 19-seat majority, slightly more than half the current Democratic advantage.

-Trump, according to Politico reporters Anna Palmer and Jake Sherman, may have “never fundamentally understood the power shift in Washington” that occurred when Democrats won 41 seats in the House, to take back the majority in a “blue wave” election.
+Trump, according to Politico reporters Anna Palmer and Jake Sherman, may have “never fundamentally understood the power shift in Washington” that occurred when Democrats won 41 seats in the House to take back the majority in a reported “blue wave” election.

-“He went from dealing with an all-Republican Congress to having to fend off a ferocious Democratic majority,” wrote Palmer and Sherman, adding that despite a diverse membership, the Democratic coalition in Congress has “largely held together,” another factor leading to Trump’s impeachment on articles accusing of abusing the power of his office, and obstructing Congress.
+“He went from dealing with an all-Republican Congress to having to fend off a ferocious Democratic majority,” wrote Palmer and Sherman, adding that despite a diverse membership, the Democratic coalition in Congress has “largely held together,” another factor leading to Trump’s impeachment on articles accusing of abusing the power of his office and obstructing Congress.

-McConnell had previously said that he refused to be “impartial” during the trial, and that he would allow no witnesses to testify, prompting Pelosi to declare, “we haven’t seen anything that looks fair to us.”
+McConnell had reportedly said that he refused to be “impartial” during the trial, and that he would allow no witnesses to testify, prompting Pelosi to declare, “we haven’t seen anything that looks fair to us.”